 Let us enlighten you.

-For everyone else who can wear a mask without it impacting their health, they should follow public advice to do so, this includes people with asthma who are able to wear a mask without causing breathing difficulties.
 The main benefit of wearing a mask is to prevent the transmission of the virus between people, by blocking droplets spread from people who have the virus to others.
-Up to one-third of people with Coronavirus can feel well and not be aware they have it.
+Many people with Coronavirus can feel well and not be aware they have it.
 Wearing a mask can help stop transmission and it does offer some protection for the mask wearer.

-We would encourage you to speak to your doctor about your health condition if you feel you fall into the exempt category.
+We encourage you to speak to your doctor about your health condition if you feel you fall into an exempt category.
 For asthma, it might be a sign your asthma control needs improving.
-There could be face coverings that you would feel more comfortable wearing.
+Or there could be face coverings that you would feel more comfortable wearing.
 Your doctor might work with you to solve the issues you face wearing a mask.

 It’s highly likely that people not wearing a mask, can’t wear a mask, and already feel awkward about that.
 So, don’t make it worse by judging them with side-eye.